saalfeldlab/ntakt/README.md

 ### Caveats
  - Kotlin extension functions are just syntactic sugar for static Java methods.
 Interface methods take precedence, if they exist.
-As a result, ntakt code may fail to compile or, even worse, change behavior silently when interface methods are added upstream.
+As a result, nta.kt code may fail to compile or, even worse, change behavior silently when interface methods are added upstream.
  - Some of the added convenience functions are inefficient, which is not obvious without understanding the ImgLib2 design.
  - It is not always obvious (and not currently documented) which (extension) functions genearate views and which allocate data
  - It is not always obvious (and not currently documented) which (extension) functinos generate read-only views and which generate read-write views

 ## Installation

-Installation requires Java 8.
-Currently, ntakt is not available through remote Maven repositories (it is on the roadmap).
+Installation requires Java 8 or later.
+Currently, nta.kt is not available through remote Maven repositories (it is on the roadmap).
 To install into your local maven repository (typically `~/.m2/repository`), run from the root of the repository:
 ```shell script
 ./gradlew clean build publishToMavenLocal